Installation 1-183 (work of art)

 Learn More

-Installation 1-183 is a site-specific piece by pottery and ceramics artist Daniel Johnston.
-It was commissioned in 2019 and consists of 183 wood-fired clay columns — each of which Johnston hand-built out of locally mined Piedmont clay and fired in a kiln in his Seagrove, North Carolina, studio.
+Installation 1–183 is a site-specific work by pottery and ceramics artist Daniel Johnston.
+It consists of 178 wood-fired clay columns.
+The other five columns are symbolic.
+Johnston built each column by hand, using locally mined Piedmont clay as his medium.
+He fired each individual piece in a wood kiln, in his studio in Seagrove, North Carolina.

 Seagrove became a home for potters in the 18th century, due to its abundance of clay for pottery and trees for firewood.
-Born in 1977, Johnston immersed himself in Seagrove’s pottery and ceramics culture as a teenager, apprenticing for local production potters to learn the craft and refine his talent.
+Johnston immersed himself in Seagrove’s pottery and ceramics culture as a teenager.
+He worked as an apprentice to local potters, who taught him more about the craft and helped him refine his skills.
+He also spent time in England and Thailand, where he learned traditional methods of creating and firing pottery.

-The columns of Installation 1-183 range in height from approximately seven inches to seven feet.
-The tops of each column form a level line to highlight the dips and rises of the rolling hillside underneath.
+The columns that make up Installation 1–183 range in height from approximately seven inches to seven feet.
+The tops of each column form a level line to highlight the dips and rises of the rolling hillside.
 This means the shortest columns are on the highest points, and the tallest columns are on the lowest points.
-So, while each column is a different height, they work in tandem to create a straight line.
-Try standing next to the tallest column and look down the row.
-You may find that the columns appear to stretch farther into the distance than they actually do.
+Each column is a different height, yet they work together to create a straight line.

-Johnston created each of the 183 columns using a combination of hand building and a thrown pottery wheel.
-As the wheel would spin, Johnston would build height by laying coils of wet clay in the shape of the eventual column.
-To match the curvature of the landscape and create the level line he desired, Johnston had to calculate what the height of each column needed to be, based on where it would rest on the hill — along with factoring in how much a wet column would shrink when it dried and how much it would shrink even further when fired in the kiln.
+Johnston created each of the columns using a combination of hand building and a thrown pottery wheel.
+As the wheel spun, he built height by laying coils of wet clay in the shape of a column.
+To match the curves of the landscape and create a level line of columns, Johnston had to calculate what the height of each column needed to be, based on where it would rest on the hill.
+He also had to factor in how much a wet column would shrink when it dried, and how much it would shrink even more when he fired it in his kiln.

 Additional Resources